Cparrish72/Rocket_Code/README.md

 **Things to keep in mind**

+I have not completed the Main.c file to properly eject the parachute at apogee.
+Consider this if you want to print the nose cone for the rocket.

 I advise using Replit.com so you do not have to download Python package on a local IDE.

 You will need to take the SD card out of the rocket after flight and plug it into your computer.
 After you run the code you will need to click "open file".
 Ensure your .txt file is named "sample_telemetry_data".
 If it is not updated to this then you will need to change the def main funcation that opens the "sample_telemetry_data.txt" file.
 Below is the code you will need to update if you change the name of your .txt file.